evelyndeathtrap/Concord-/README.md

 an array of these would be a
  giant alt realitying gear in the sky and a laser-like weapon

- Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness.
+ Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness. the lapel is on a rub

  Can be a program, because it acts as a companion